bloglovin/lintlovin/README.md

 * **integrationWatch** – makes the `watch` task also run tests in `test/integration/`, which can be unfeasable in big projects, but nice in smaller ones.
 Defaults to `false`.
 * **jsFiles** – an array of additional files to watch and lint.
 By default `.js`-files in top folder or below the `bin/`, `cli/`, `lib/` or `test/` folders will be watched and linted.
 (Also any non-js file in `test/` will be watched and will thus retrigger a test when changed)
 * **spaceFiles** – an array of additional files to just watch and whitespace lint.
+* **dependencyFiles** – an array of additional files to just check for dependencies.
 * **watchFiles** – an array of additional files to just watch.
 * **extraTestTasks** – an array of additional tasks to add to the `test` task alias
 * **extraTestAllTasks** – an array of additional tasks to add to the `test-all` task alias